MicrosoftDocs/azure-docs/articles/virtual-desktop/create-service-principal-role-powershell.md

 ---
 # Tutorial: Create service principals and role assignments by using PowerShell

 Service principals are identities that you can create in Azure Active Directory to assign roles and permissions for a specific purpose.
-In Windows Virtual Desktop Preview, you can create a service principal to:
+In Windows Virtual Desktop, you can create a service principal to:

 - Automate specific Windows Virtual Desktop management tasks.
 - Use as credentials in place of MFA-required users when running any Azure Resource Manager template for Windows Virtual Desktop.